 Changes in the fair values of derivatives are recorded as gains or losses through earnings or as a component of other comprehensive (loss) income, on the Statements of Comprehensive Income, depending on the use of the derivative and whether it is designated and qualifies for hedge accounting.
-For fair value hedge transactions in which we are hedging changes in the fair value of an asset or liability, changes in the fair value of the derivative instrument are offset in net income in "Interest expense" on the Statements of Comprehensive Income by changes in the fair value of the hedged item.
-For cash flow hedge transactions hedging the variability of cash flows related to a variable-rate asset or liability, changes in the fair value of the derivative instrument are reported in "Other comprehensive (loss) income" on the Statements of Comprehensive Income.
+For fair value hedge transactions in which we are hedging changes in the fair value of an asset or liability, changes in the fair value of the derivative instrument are offset in net income on the Statements of Comprehensive Income by changes in the fair value of the hedged item.
+For cash flow hedge transactions hedging the variability of cash flows related to a variable-rate asset or liability, changes in the fair value of the derivative instrument are reported in "Other comprehensive income (loss)" on the Statements of Comprehensive Income.
 To the extent the hedge is effective, the gains and losses on the derivative instrument are reported in other comprehensive (loss) income, until earnings are impacted by the variability of the cash flows of the hedged item.
 The ineffective portion of all hedges is recognized in current period earnings.
-For derivatives not designated as a hedging instrument, the related change in fair value is recorded in current period earnings in "Miscellaneous income and other non-interest (losses) gains, net" on the Statements of Comprehensive Income.
+For derivatives not designated as a hedging instrument, the related change in fair value is recorded in current period earnings.